-from 445 to 517 miles.
-Despite the larger percentage increases for the minimum distances, they still remain significantly smaller than average distances.
-Establishments only 3 to 6 miles apart make it relatively easy for employees to visit both facilities in the same day.
+miles.
+Despite the larger percentage increases for the minimum distances, they remain significantly smaller than average distances, and are easily conducive to repeat visits within a day.

-These minimum distance statistics motivate our construction of three dummy variables indicating whether the minimum distance between a firm's M and P facilities are within 5 miles of each other, $dist{ft}^{min} \in (0,5)$, between 5 and 60 miles of each other, $dist{ft}^{min} \in (5,60)$, or greater than 60 miles apart, $dist{ft}^{min} > (0,5)$.
-The first captures firms with industrial parks in which the two types of establishments are sufficiently close for employees to travel between them at a low cost, while the second captures locations that are within about an hour's drive.
+These summary statistics motivate our construction of three dummy variables indicating whether the minimum distance between MP firms' M and P facilities are within 5 miles of each other, $dist{ft}^{min} \in (0,5)$, between 5 and 60 miles of each other, $dist{ft}^{min} \in (5,60)$, or greater than 60 miles apart, $dist{ft}^{min} > 60$.
+The first category captures firms in which the two types of establishments are sufficiently close for employees to travel between them at a low cost, for example such as those within industrial parks, while the second captures locations that are within about an hour's drive.

 The left panel of Figure 9 displays the distribution of MP firms across these dummy variables and Census years.
 As indicated in the figure, MP firms rise from about 3.5 to 5 thousand between 1977 and 1992 before falling to their initial level in 2012.
-This rise and fall pattern occurs within all three distance categories, though the share of firms with at least one pair of manufacturing and innovation plants less than five miles falls from 54 to 49 percent, while the share of firms with a minimum distance greater than 60 miles rises from 20 to 27 percent.
+This rise and fall pattern occurs within all three distance categories, though the share of firms with at least one pair of M and P plants less than five miles falls from 54 to 49 percent, while the share of firms with a minimum distance greater than 60 miles rises from 20 to 27 percent.

-The right panel of Figure 9 displays the patenting activity of the firms by M-P plant distance.
-For each firm, we compute the sum of subsequently granted patents applied for in years t to t+4.
+The right panel of Figure 9 displays firms' patenting activity by their minimum M-P plant distance.
+As in the previous section, we compute the sum of subsequently granted patents applied for by each firm in years t to t+4.
 We then aggregate these counts across each set of firms.
-As indicated in the figure, counts rise substantially in the 1990s, primarily due to firms whose M and P plants are within 5 miles of each other.
-This growth, however, is relatively slower than the growth in the forward patent counts of the remaining MP firms, with the result that their share falls from 89 to 78 percent over the sample period.
-The largest growth in relative terms is the forward patent count of firms whose M and P plants are more
+As indicated in the figure, patent counts rise substantially in the 1990s, primarily due to firms whose M and P plants are within 5 miles of each other.
+This growth, however, is relatively slower than the growth in the forward patent counts of the remaining MP firms, with the result that the share of grants awarded to firms with the closest plants falls from 89 to 78 percent over the sample period.
+The largest growth in relative terms is the forward patent count of firms whose M and P plants are more than 60 miles